Skip to content

 5. Independent Living and Assisted Living Amenities and Programming

 Both independent and assisted living communities offer a range of programming and amenities, regardless of the level of care needed.
-Typical amenities and services include private apartments, housekeeping, 24-hour staff, transportation services, events and social opportunities, and various dining options.
+Typical amenities and services in assisted living include private apartments, housekeeping, 24-hour staff, transportation services, events and social opportunities, and various dining options.
 Most facilities have common living areas such as small libraries, café areas, and gaming rooms for casual social activities.

 Both types of communities typically offer a diverse calendar of learning and entertainment opportunities.
 Assisted living communities may provide more programming hours per day, particularly in memory programs, and activities may be tailored to the physical and cognitive abilities of the residents.